-• Rotate the SELECT knob, press and hold the or lexit keys, or directly enter the channel number using the numeric keys on the microphone.
-The and ways will always change channels except when being used to enter or edit a directory page.
+• Rotate the (SELECT/ENT) knob, press and hold the AT or EXIT keys, or directly enter the channel number using the numeric keys on the microphone.
+The AT and EXIT keys will always change channels except when being used to enter or edit a directory page.